About This Listing

 One of my favorite words in the English language is: "yet".
 As in:

-A couple summers ago my husband and I enjoyed a great trip to Austria & Switzerland and celebrated our 30th wedding anniversary.
-We have 2 grown daughters who live with in a few hours driving distance.
+A few summers ago my husband and I enjoyed a great trip to Austria & Switzerland and celebrated our 30th wedding anniversary.
+We have 2 grown daughters who live with in a few hours away.
 Our cat Chester, house guests and my mom, "gramma" keep the house lively even while we are away.

-Using Airbnb has provided a wonderful, personal, fun way to travel - we've stayed in homes in Austria, Germany, London, Ireland, Puerto Rico and various places in the US.
+Staying with Airbnb hosts has provided a wonderful, interesting and cost effective travel - we've stayed in homes in Austria, Germany, London, Ireland, Puerto Rico and various places in the US.
 I thoroughly enjoy hosting people as well.
-God has given us a fun and exciting life and we are right in the middle of purposefully enjoying and living it!
+God has given us a fun and exciting life, we are thankful to be right in the middle of purposefully enjoying and living it!